joozferreira/last-minute-cuisine/README.md

 - Utilizing arrays to store lists of ingredients and recipes.
 - Implementing if-else structures to control program flow based on conditions.
 - Using loops to iterate over arrays and objects to perform tasks such as matching ingredients and displaying results.

+_Resources_

+- Logo created using Hatchful, converted from PNG to SVG using Adobe Express (https://new.express.adobe.com/tools/convert-to-svg)